bgauryy/webscanner/README.md

 # WebScanner

-The missing piece of web automation sessions. px-scanner is chromium process extension that enriches automated sessions with important data using [chrome devtools protocol API](https://chromedevtools.github.io/devtools-protocol/)
+The missing piece of web automation sessions.
+The scanner is a chromium process extension that enriches automated sessions with important data using [chrome devtools protocol API](https://chromedevtools.github.io/devtools-protocol/)

 **Collected data:**
 - Resources data